royanK16/CE_TranDangQuocKhanh_20280052/README.md

 6.  **Visualization**:
     -   An interactive **Plotly** chart is generated for each stock, displaying the historical price, the smoothed forecast, the 95% confidence interval, and a bar chart of daily percentage changes.

+7. **Deployment**:
+    -   Using StreamlitCloud to visualize models, friendly UI and free to deploy
 ---